 Cerberus may have to take a lower price or be unable to sell the business because so many banks are unwilling to work on the deal, said one of the people with knowledge of the matter.

 Representatives for JPMorgan, Goldman Sachs, Deutsche Bank, Barclays, Credit Suisse and Centerview declined to comment.
 A representative for Evercore didn’t return a call seeking comment.

 Bank of America Corp.
-(BAC) didn’t try to seek a role advising Cerberus on the Freedom Group sale, said a person familiar with the matter.
+(BAC:US) didn’t try to seek a role advising Cerberus on the Freedom Group sale, said a person familiar with the matter.
 It isn’t working for a buyer at this time, this person added.
 Bank of America has many clients in the gun industry from manufacturers to small retailers, another person added.
 A spokesman for Bank of America declined to comment.